 The Ministry of Natural Resources and Forestry has identified the lakes in which naturally reproducing lake trout populations occur.
 The Ministry of the Environment and Climate Change has completed water quality modelling of these lakes to determine their capacity to sustain additional shoreland development without impact to lake trout habitat.
-These lakes are classified according to whether they are "at capacity" for additional development or there is no data and their sensitivity status needs "to be confirmed".
+These lakes are classified according to whether they are "at capacity" for additional development, "not at capacity" for additional development or there is no data and their sensitivity status needs "to be confirmed".